- SAP has an enormous investment in ABAP. But ABAP has severe restrictions for the cloud.

 Why Did SAP Use ABAP?

 One primary problem is that SAP states that ABAP is good for everything.
-Therefore if one declares that ABAP is not good for something, say cloud, then offense will be taken.
+Therefore if one declares that ABAP is not good for something, say cloud, then the offense will be taken.
 SAP wants to propose ABAP as a universal language.
 However, there is no universal language.
-This is in the same way that Oracle intends to propose a single universal database, but again there is no single universal database.
-For many years on SAP projects one author, Shaun Snapp was brainwashed.
+This is in the same way that Oracle intends to introduce a single universal database (which is, of course, theirs) something very similar to what MongoDB does).
+Still, again there is no single universal database.
+For many years on SAP projects, one author, Shaun Snapp, was brainwashed.
 He used to be told this or that is SAP standard.
 And ABAP needed to be used because it was “standard.”

 But what about a comparison of pros and cons?

-That type of analysis is lacking from SAP projects.
-To understand ABAP and how the story provided by SAP mutates, it is necessary get a perspective from a person who can write ABAP, but also someone who is independent because you can’t write 100% honest things if you rely on the SAP community for your employment.
+That type of analysis lacks from SAP projects.
+To understand ABAP and how the story provided by SAP mutates, it is necessary to get a perspective from a person who can write ABAP, but also someone independent because you can’t write 100% honest things if you rely on the SAP community for your employment.